University of Cape Verde: History

-In 2007, a fourth school officially joined the others: INIDA (Instituto Nacionai de Investigação e Desenvolvimento Agrário) in São Jorge dos Órgãos.
-Under the law-decree no. 29/2008 on October 9, ISE, ISECMAR and INAG were eliminated.
+In 2007, a fourth school officially joined the others: INIDA (Instituto Nacionai de Investigação e Desenvolvimento Agrário; National Institute for Agricultural Research and Development) in São Jorge dos Órgãos.
+Under the law-decree no. 29/2008 on October 9, ISE, ISECMAR, and INAG were declared extinct and had their structures fully integrated into Uni-CV.

 In the first years of its existence the school received help from King Henry VIII in teacher training and the exchange of administrative experiences.
-In 2014, both the university and the Camões Institute of Lisbon, Portugal created Eugénio Tavares Chair of the Portuguese language in order to boost research of teaching of Portuguese in Cape Verde.
+In 2014, both the university and the Camões Institute of Lisbon, Portugal created the Eugénio Tavares Chair of the Portuguese language in order to boost research of teaching of Portuguese in Cape Verde.
 In January 2014, the rector of the university was elected for the first time.
 Out of three candidates, Dr Judite do Nascimento won.
 She was re-elected in March 2018.

 Faculties and schools

 The University of Cape Verde has the following faculties and schools: